-Top Catholic official charged with sexual assault offenses
+Top Catholic Cardinal charged with sexual assault offenses

 - Police say there are multiple complainants

-(CNN)Cardinal George Pell, one of the most senior officials in the Catholic Church, has been charged with multiple historical sexual assault offenses in his home country of Australia, police said Thursday.
+(CNN)Cardinal George Pell, one of the most senior members of the Catholic Church, has been charged with multiple historical sexual assault offenses in his home country of Australia, police said Thursday.

+Pell strenuously denied the allegations in a statement, which said he would return from Rome as soon as possible to "clear his name."

+"He is looking forward to his day and court and will defend the charges vigorously," the statement said.

 "I want to be perfectly clear -- the process and the procedures that have been followed in the charging of Cardinal Pell have been the same that have been applied in a whole range of historical sex offenses whenever we investigate them," Victoria Deputy Police Commissioner Shane Patton said at a news conference.